 This is by far one of the best kid-friendly activities in Phoenix.
 But again, this can be fun for the entire family.
 This massive 2-million-gallon aquarium is home to some of the ocean’s largest predators, and other beautiful species of aquatic life.

 Spend hours learning about the underwater habitats and the species that live in them.
 Hit the sea carousel and become submerged in their underwater escalator!

 - Children’s Museum of Phoenix

 Spark your child’s curiosity and engage their minds while visiting the Children’s Museum of Phoenix.
-Imaginative play and journeys are encouraged throughout the museum with interactive exhibits and hands-on learning that lets your child’s mind wander and be free with wonder.
+Imaginative play and journeys are encouraged throughout the museum with interactive exhibits and hands-on learning that lets your child’s mind wander and be free of wonder.
 This is also a great option for wheelchair-accessible things to do in Phoenix.

-Before the long flight home, make sure to check out Priority Pass to ensure your flight home and wait-time in the airport is as comfortable as possible.
+Before the long flight home, make sure to check out Priority Pass to ensure your flight home and wait time in the airport is as comfortable as possible.

 See Related: 10 Best Hotels in Page, Arizona

 This was the Arizona home of famous architect Frank Lloyd Wright.
 A true masterpiece for a truly talented artist.